theiagen/tbp-parser/README.md

           show program's version number and exit
   -o, --output_prefix
           the output file name prefix
-          Do not include a space
+          Do not include any spaces
-          default="tb_parser"
+          default="tbp_parser"
   -d, --min_depth
           the minimum depth of coverage to pass QC default=10